Author: Julianna Jung, MD, Johns Hopkins Medical School

 Management of Shock

-Monitoring: every critically ill patient should be monitored.
+Monitoring: Every critically ill patient should be monitored.
 In shock, monitoring of heart rate and blood pressure will help you determine your patient’s degree of physiologic compromise, and keep track of their response to interventions.

 Vascular access: Every patient with shock must have adequate vascular access.
 For an adult, this means two “large-bore” peripheral IVs (18g or bigger), or an intraosseous line, or a central line.
 Remember that intraosseous lines are safe and simple, and are preferred over central lines for patients who need rapid access.
-Also remember that central lines are long and skinny, and therefore poorly suited for large-volume resuscitation – if your patient needs a lot of fluid or blood, use peripheral or intraosseous access, or place a large-caliber “trauma line.”
+Also remember that central lines are long and thin, and therefore poorly suited for large-volume resuscitation – if your patient needs a lot of fluid or blood, use peripheral or intraosseous access, or place a large-caliber “trauma line.”

 - Cardiogenic shock – use vasopressors to support inotropy and vascular tone.
 Norepinephrine is the first-line agent.